Bourne Park House: History

 Lady Aucher built and maintained the house during the minority of her only son, Sir Hewitt Aucher, Bt, passing it over to him in 1708.
 He left it to his elder sister, from whom it passed by marriage to the Beckingham family.
 After spending the night in nearby Canterbury, Leopold Mozart, his wife Anna Maria, and their children Maria Anna and Wolfgang Amadeus, spent the last week of July 1765 at the house as part of the English leg of their European grand tour before their departure for the Hague.
 The Mozarts were visiting Sir Horatio Mann, Bt. who had leased the house.
-Mann was an avid cricketer and a number of top-class cricket matches were held between 1766 and 1790 at the Bourne Paddock ground which he built in the park.
+Mann was an avid cricketer and a number of top-class cricket matches were held between 1766 and 1790 at the Bishopsbourne Paddock ground which he built in the park.
 In 1844 it was sold to Matthew Bell (1817-1903), in 1927 to Major Sir John Prestige.

 The poet and architectural critic John Betjeman listed Bourne Park as one of the "casualty list of attractive English buildings to be destroyed" in his 'City and Suburban' column in The Spectator in February 1956.
 A 1965 article in Country Life described the estate as possessing 57 acres, and noted Prestige's extensive renovations, but said that the house had been "unoccupied in recent years and now needs to be restored and modernised".
 It was sold in the 1960s to Richard Neame who sold the house to a monastic community in 1976.
 It was subsequently sold c.1982 to Lady Juliet Wentworth-Fitzwilliam, then wife of Somerset de Chair, MP and now of Christopher Tadgell.

 The house is home to the Fitzwilliam Collection, a notable private art collection that Lady Juliet has inherited as a descendant of the Earls Fitzwilliam.
 The collection was formerly housed at Wentworth Woodhouse, the Fitzwilliam's former seat in South Yorkshire.
 The collection is not on public display and pieces are rarely loaned to public collections.
 Among the collection are portraits by Anthony van Dyck and Joshua Reynolds and works by the equine artist George Stubbs.
 The collection also includes a copy of John James Audubon's monograph The Birds of America.
 Lady Juliet's daughter, Helena (née de Chair) is married to the Conservative politician Jacob Rees-Mogg.
 He proposed to her in front of one of the six Van Dyck paintings at the house.